metaeducation/ren-c/tools/bash/README.md

 cleanly isolating parts from one another.

 To import these functions into a script, one uses `source`.
-Then you call the functions, and you can trap their output into variables:
+Then you call the functions, and you can capture their output into variables:

     source ${repo_dir}bash/fetch-prebuilt.sh
     r3_make=$(fetch_prebuilt)  # returns the prebuilt r3 executable path